 In rare cases, gynecomastia occurs because tumors or diseases of certain endocrine (hormone-producing) glands cause a man's body to make more estrogen (the main female hormone).
 Men's glands normally make some estrogen, but not enough to cause breast growth.
 Diseases of the liver, which is an important organ in male and female hormone metabolism, can change a man's hormone balance and lead to gynecomastia.
 Obesity (being extremely overweight) can also cause higher levels of estrogens in men.

 Some medicines can cause gynecomastia.
-These include some drugs used to treat ulcers and heartburn, high blood pressure, and heart failure.
+These include some drugs used to treat ulcers and heartburn, high blood pressure, heart failure, and psychiatric conditions.
 Men with gynecomastia should ask their doctors if any medicines they are taking might be causing this condition.